FCC-Mcr/main-site/content/blog/2019-06-08-using-react-context-instead-of-redux/index.md

 ---
+author: Adam Collier
+date: 2019-06-08
+featuredImage: ./featured-image.jpg
 title: Using React Context instead of Redux
-date: 2019-06-08
-author: Adam Collier
 ---

 Whilst learning react I have heard a lot of talk about Redux and that being the go to solution for state management in a web application.
 But as I've done a little bit of exploring and read countless articles there has also been a lot of people leaning on React Context instead since it's already included as an API in React.